fabric-testbed/Authz/README.md

 | 15.
 Facility Operator is also a Project Member for any project (can create/delete slices and slivers) subject to project resource constraints. | XACML PDPs |
 | 16.
 Resource type/project tag based policies | XACML PDPs |

-Much of the project management policies above are embedded in the [ProjectRegistry](https://github.com/fabric-testbed/project-registry) and CI Logon logic.
+Rules 1-9 of the project management policies above are embedded in the [ProjectRegistry](https://github.com/fabric-testbed/project-registry) procedural code and CI Logon logic.
+The remaining rules are federation-level and are implemented using XACML PDPs.

 # Resource provisioning authorizations using ABAC

 For the purposes of this document a FABRIC deployment consists of multiple sites presenting different remote API services focused on provisioning of resources and measurements.
 Different sites (aggregates) may use different policies with respect to user permissions (provider autonomy).
 In addition to resources in multiple sites and measurements, permissions must also be managed on various actions within the FABRIC portal.
 The goal of this document is to define a set of  policies so they can be implemented in XACML and other mechanisms.

 Much of the resource authorization is done inside Orchestrator, Broker and Aggregate Managers and is based on the types of resources and components included in the slices and the `tags` associated with the project under which the slice with these slivers is being created.
 Other attributes of consideration can be the dimensions/sizes of the slivers and the duration for which slivers are being created.
 Operations related to modifying existing resources require information about the identity of the user invoking the modify operation as well as the user who originally created the resource that is being modified.

 Tags are added to a project by Facility Operators based on requests from the Project Owners.
 The full discussion of how project attributes are communicated to the PDP is outside the scope of this document, however briefly:
 - One or more attributes or tags are added to a project within a Project registry by Facility Operator